tianchaijz/lzset/README.md

 This implementation has the following particularities:

-* Sorted set member type supports both string and integer.
+* Sorted set member type supports both string and Lua number.
 * Supports LuaJIT and Lua 5.x.